apburt/treeallom/README.md

 nlallom.r is called as:

 ```
-Rscript [INSTALLATION_DIR]/nlallom/src/nlallom.r [INSTALLATION_DIR]/nlallom/src/ [ALLOM_DATA_DIR]/allomdata.txt [ERRORFORM_BOOL] [MODELFORM_BOOL] [ALPHA] [RUNS]
+Rscript [INSTALLATION_DIR]/nlallom/src/nlallom.r [INSTALLATION_DIR]/nlallom/src/ [CAL_DATA_DIR]/caldata.txt [ERRORFORM_BOOL] [ALPHA] [RUNS]
 ```

-Where the allometric dataset is a headerless ASCII text file of the form: 4 col x n-stems (tree-id, diameter-at-breast height, tree height, observed AGB, wood density (SI base units)).
+Where the calibration data are in a headerless ASCII text file of the form: 4 col x n-stems (tree-id, diameter-at-breast height, tree height, observed AGB, wood density (SI base units)).
-[ERRORFORM_BOOL] defines whether model error is additive (FALSE) or multiplicative (TRUE), and [MODELFORM_BOOL] defines either two-parameter (FALSE) or three-parameter (TRUE) model form.
+[ERRORFORM_BOOL] defines whether model error is additive (FALSE) or multiplicative (TRUE).
-[ALPHA] and [RUNS] denote the prediction/confidence interval level and the number of bootstrap iterations respectively (e.g., 0.05 and 10000).
+[ALPHA] and [RUNS] denote the prediction/confidence interval and the number of bootstrap iterations respectively (e.g., 0.05 and 10000).
 Once run, this script will produce a graph describing the model and associated uncertainties, in the working directory.

-runallom.r is called as:
+runbem.r is called as:

 ```
-Rscript [INSTALLATION_DIR]/nlallom/src/runallom.r [INSTALLATION_DIR]/nlallom/src/ [ALLOM_DATA_DIR]/allomdata.txt [ALPHA] [RUNS] [FIELD_DIR]/*.txt
+Rscript [INSTALLATION_DIR]/nlallom/src/runallom.r [INSTALLATION_DIR]/nlallom/src/ [CAL_DATA_DIR]/caldata.txt [ALPHA] [RUNS] [FIELD_DIR]/*.txt
 ```

-Where the plot field data (wildcards allowed) are headerless ASCII text files of the form: 6 col x n-stems (tree-id, x-coordinate, y-coordinate, diameter-at-breast height, tree height, wood density (SI base units)).
+Where the plot field data (wildcards permitted) are in a headerless ASCII text files of the form: 6 col x n-stems (tree-id, x-coordinate, y-coordinate, diameter-at-breast height, tree height, wood density (SI base units)).
 Once complete, this script will produce two text files for each plot containing tree- and plots-scale estimates of AGB and their uncertainties for each of the aforementioned model forms.
-Additionally, for comparison, estimates of AGB and uncertainty will be generated using the BIOMASS R package.
+Additionally, for comparison, estimates of AGB and uncertainty will be generated using the BIOMASS R package[3].
-The varibles in these text files are defined in [VARIABLES](VARIABLES).
+The variables in these text files are defined in [VARIABLES](VARIABLES).

+[3] Réjou-Méchain, M., A. Tanguy, C. Piponiot, J. Chave, and B. Hérault (2017).
+“BIOMASS: an r package for estimating above-ground biomass and its uncertainty in tropical forests”.
+In: Methods in Ecology and Evolution 8.9, pp. 1163–1167. doi: 10.1111/2041-210X.12753.

-For both scripts, if [RUNS] is large (~>10000), various stack overflow errors may appear, possible solutions include:
+For both scripts, if [RUNS] is large (ca. >10000), various stack overflow errors may appear, possible solutions include:

 ```
 Rscript --max-ppsize=500000